jsyang/celestial/README.md

 - [Play Celestial Combat with keyboard](http://jsyang.ca/celestial)
 - [Play Celestial Combat with a game pad](http://jsyang.ca/celestial?gamepad)

+## Development

 - [Start Geometry editor](http://jsyang.ca/celestial?editor)<br><img src="how-to-play/editor.png">
+You can use the geometry editor to create polygons to be display inside the game engine.
+See `LETTERS` within `src/client/constants.ts` for example.

 ## TODOs to finish v1